openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 > [How can I] write a function in python that uses multiple source files so that the main `handler.py` is able to import helper functions from separate source files.

 Today, I will walk though creating exactly this kind of function by creating a word count function.

-**TL;DR**: Use explicit relative imports to split your python code into several files.
-If you want to quickly jump to the finished code, I have create a [public repo here][project-repo].

 I assume some familiarity with OpenFaaS and that you may have even started/completed the [OpenFaaS Workshop][workshop-repo], so I won't go into a lot of detail about the specific OpenFaaS setup instructions below.
 Instead, I want to focus on how to comfortably develop a Python function as it goes from a small "one-liner" function to a larger multi-module project.

 ## Set up a python environment